Kansas City Chiefs vs. Los Angeles Rams Odds, Analysis, NFL Betting Pick

 Kansas City Chiefs vs. Los Angeles Rams Odds, Analysis, NFL Betting PickNovember 15, 2018

-Both the Chiefs and Rams are 9-1 on the season, heading into their Monday night showdown at the Coliseum in Los Angeles.
-But while Kansas City is also 8-2 against the spread, out-playing expectations on a regular basis, Los Angeles is only 4-6 ATS, and just 1-6 ATS its last seven times out, playing against inflated spreads.
-Who's the better bet for this matchup?
+Both the Chiefs and Rams are 9-1 on the season heading into their Monday night NFL showdown at the Coliseum in Los Angeles.

+But while Kansas City is also 8-2 against the spread, exceeding expectations on a regular basis, Los Angeles is only 4-6 ATS and just 1-6 ATS its last seven times out playing against inflated spreads.

 NFL point spread: The Rams opened as one-point favorites; the total was 64 early in the week, according to sportsbooks monitored by OddsShark.
 (Line updates and matchup report)